- Our Company

-FDH Infrastructure Services is a pioneer in the nondestructive evaluation (NDE) of critical structures.
+FDH is a pioneer in the nondestructive evaluation (NDE) of critical structures.
 The firm’s research and development of electromagnetic and dispersive wave propagation (DWP) techniques has led to the award of three U.S. patents and multiple proprietary analysis techniques.
-FDH’s exclusive nondestructive test (NDT) methods have been applied to telecommunication towers and their foundations, as well as to transmission towers, wind turbines, water tanks, bridges, dams, levees, and pipelines.
+FDH’s nondestructive test (NDT) methods have been applied to tower structures, wind turbines, water tanks, bridges, dams and levees.

-FDH’s proprietary nondestructive test methods generate the data necessary for enhanced decision making about managing and extending the lifespan of the nation’s aging infrastructure.
+FDH’s proprietary NDT methods generate the data necessary for enhanced decision making about managing and extending the lifespan of the nation’s aging infrastructure.
 Clients utilize our technologies when as-built drawings may not exist, new construction needs verification, or when failures have occurred.
-Our expertise is the result of more than two decades of research and more than 25,000 investigations of critical structures and their foundations.
+Our expertise results from more than two decades of research and over 25,000 investigations of critical structures and their foundations.

-The combination of step-frequency Ground Penetrating Radar (GPR), high-resolution Infrared Thermography (IR), and digital imaging allows for the identification of delaminations, corrosion, and pavement thicknesses in concrete bridge decks at high speeds.
+The combination of step-frequency Ground Penetrating Radar (GPR), high-resolution Infrared Thermography (IR), and digital imaging helps identify delaminations, corrosion, and pavement thicknesses in concrete bridge decks at high speeds.
 Paired with LIDAR mapping systems and proprietary data analysis and automation that utilizes FDH’s 30,000+ GPR records, FDH has developed a high-speed bridge deck assessment system that utilizes automated data fusion analysis for efficient and effective data processing.
-Data results help support decision making for predictive maintenance, asset management, and the best options for prolonging the life of the structure.
+Data results support decision making for predictive maintenance, asset management, and the best options for prolonging the life of the structure.

 Embedded rebar corrosion is a significant cause of cracking and deterioration in reinforced concrete structures.
 FDH uses a combination of NDT methods to identify reinforcement steel corrosion.
 Ground Penetrating Radar (GPR), Half-Cell Potential (HCP), and Dispersive Wave (DW) testing, among other inspection methods, assist with the identification of rebar corrosion and the level of corrosion risk for various environmental conditions.